yyc1217/LongLiveTheKing/README.md

 LongLiveTheKing
 ===============

-show every possibility for CPBL that which team will be the king.
+Shows every possibility for CPBL that which team will be the king.